-On May 1, 2024, we entered into a Note Purchase Agreement (the "Purchase Agreement") with the Buyer, pursuant to which the Buyer agreed to loan us \$750,000 and we agreed to sell to the Buyer the New Note for \$750,000 in cash and agreed to amend the Note issued to Buyer in January 2024 (the "Note") and issued to Buyer an amended and restated 1% convertible promissory note, related party in the principal amount of \$2,250,000 (the "Restated Note") in exchange for that certain prior 1% convertible promissory note, related party dated January 26, 2024, issued to Buyer in the principal amount of \$2,250,000 to amend Section 2(b) thereof relating to certain adjustments in the conversion price and extend its maturity date to September 1, 2025.
-Based upon such adjusted conversion price and subject to stockholder approval of the issuance of such shares of common stock issuable upon conversion of the Note and approval of the NYSE American LLC of such share issuance, Elusys Holdings would be issued 20,727,273 shares of the Company's common stock upon conversion of the Note.
+On May 1, 2024, we entered into a Note Purchase Agreement with Elusys Holdings, pursuant to which Elusys Holdings loaned us \$750,000 and we sold to Elusys Holdings the Note for \$750,000 in cash (which Note was subsequently cancelled as described above) and amended the Note issued to Elusys Holdings in January 2024 and issued to Elusys Holdings an amended and restated 1% convertible promissory note, related party in the principal amount of \$2,250,000 (the "Restated Note") in exchange for that certain prior 1% convertible promissory note, related party dated January 26, 2024, issued to Elusys Holdings in the principal amount of \$2,250,000 to amend Section 2(b) thereof relating to certain adjustments in the conversion price and extend its maturity date to September 1, 2025.
+Based upon such adjusted conversion price and subject to stockholder approval of the issuance of such shares of common stock issuable upon conversion of the Note and approval of the NYSE American LLC of such share issuance, Elusys Holdings would be issued 103,908 shares of common stock upon conversion of the Note.

-On March 9, 2024, we closed the offering contemplated by the Underwriting Agreement that the Company entered into on March 7, 2024 (the "Agreement") with ThinkEquity, LLC, as representative of the several underwriters named therein (the "Underwriters"), pursuant to which the Company issued and sold 10,000,000 shares of our Common Stock at a price of \$0.15 per share for net proceeds of \$1,235,000.
+On March 9, 2024, we closed the offering contemplated by the Underwriting Agreement that we entered into on March 7, 2024 (the "Agreement") with ThinkEquity, LLC, as representative of the several underwriters named therein (the "Underwriters"), pursuant to which we issued and sold 50,000 shares of our Common Stock at a price of \$30.00 per share for net proceeds of \$1.2 million.

 On January 29, 2024, we entered into a Patent Rights Sale and Assignment Agreement with Kopfkino IP, LLC ("Patent Agreement").
-Pursuant to the Patent Agreement, in exchange for \$1,000,000, the Company assigned its right, title and interest in and under the exclusive license agreement it entered into with Shattuck Labs, Inc. ("Shattuck") in 2016, including our rights to certain provisional patent applications and know-how related to fusion proteins to treat cancer and other diseases that were not being developed by the Company.
+Pursuant to the Patent Agreement, in exchange for \$1,000,000, we assigned its right, title and interest in and under the exclusive license agreement it entered into with Shattuck Labs, Inc. ("Shattuck") in 2016, including our rights to certain provisional patent applications and know-how related to fusion proteins to treat cancer and other diseases that were not being developed by us.

-On January 26, 2024 in accordance with the terms of that certain Asset and Equity Interests Purchase Agreement, dated December 11, 2023 (the "Agreement"), with Elusys Holdings, Elusys Holdings purchased from the Company the Note.
+On January 26, 2024 in accordance with the terms of that certain Asset and Equity Interests Purchase Agreement, dated December 11, 2023 (the "Agreement"), with Elusys Holdings, Elusys Holdings purchased from us the original note the principal of \$2,250,000.